ralph-dev/instnce/README.md

 1. Learning React (First Time!)
 2. Learning Redux (First Time!)
 3. Integerating with several apis (First Time!)
 5. Making into Chrome extenstion as Authentication with OAuth on Extensions is very complicated and requires a server to proxy everything for you.
+As well as packaging the whole application and publishing to Chrome Extension Store.